Patriots' Day

 Patriots’ Day is a public holiday in the states of Maine and Massachusetts, where people have the day off and schools and businesses are closed for the day.
 Even though other states in America observe this day, it is not a federal holiday.

-Before the War for Independence, the colonies in the area around Boston were heavily controlled by British Rule.
-The people were unhappy with this, and as a response residents in those colonies took arms and went to battle against the British.
 So, on April 19, 1775, the fight for independence officially began, and the first shots of the American Revolutionary War were fired in the battles of Lexington and Concord.
 These battles were arguably the first steps towards the creation of The United States of America.

-One key figure associated with Patriots’ Day is Paul Revere, a silversmith, who warned New York and Philadelphia about the Boston Tea party and rode to Lexington in the night to alert the continental army of the approaching British army.
+One key figure associated with Patriots’ Day is Paul Revere, a silversmith, who warned New York and Philadelphia about the Boston Tea Party and rode to Lexington in the night to alert the continental army of the approaching British army.

 Origins of the holiday